merbridge/website/content/en/docs/Concepts/_index.md

 A service mesh is a dedicated infrastructure layer for handling service-to-service communication.
 It’s responsible for the reliable delivery of requests through the complex topology of services that comprise a modern, cloud native application.
 A service mesh can guarantee fast, reliable, and secure communication between containerized application infrastructure services.
 Key capabilities provided by mesh include service discovery, load balancing, secure encryption and authentication, failover, observability, and more.

 A service mesh typically injects a sidecar proxy into each service instance.
-These sidcars handle inter-service communication, monitoring, and security.
+These sidecars handle inter-service communication, monitoring, and security.
 In this way, developers can focus on the development, support, and maintenance of the application code in the service, while the O\&M team is responsible for the maintenance of the service mesh and applications.

 Today, the most well-known service mesh is Istio.